Anxiety For No Reason? All About Generalized Anxiety Disorder (GAD)

 Takeaway

-Why am I having anxiety?
+Why am I experiencing anxiety?

-Why do I have anxiety but I'm not worried about anything?
+Why do I have anxiety, but I'm not worried about anything?

-How do I know if I have anxiety?
+How do I know if I have an anxiety disorder, like GAD?

-Not sure if you’re experiencing anxiety disorder symptoms?
 Consider asking yourself the following questions:

-Do you have difficulty sleeping?
+- Do you have difficulty sleeping?

-Do you have trouble concentrating for no known reason?
+- Do you have trouble concentrating for no known reason?

-Do you always feel tired, even when you rest?
+- Do you always feel tired, even when you rest?

-Are you feeling completely overwhelmed, nervous, agitated or distracted on a routine basis?
+- Are you feeling completely overwhelmed, nervous, agitated, or distracted on a routine basis?

 How long does anxiety last?